DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-03-08-SSR-Browser-Wishlist.md

 The proposal is pretty advanced from a standard point of view, but there is not yet any implementation by a vendor as far as I can tell.
 There are some performance concerns, but I think they are pretty limited.
 Please, vendors.

+TODO: update with the new merged standard by the CSSWG and iirc Safari shipping it

 ## Declarative Templates